Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Can You Do If You’re Rejected?

-1. Find Out Why You Were Rejected – Understanding why you got rejected is one of the most important things you can do, as it can help you get approved for the next time you apply for a loan.
+• Find Out Why You Were Rejected – Understanding why you got rejected is one of the most important things you can do, as it can help you get approved the next time you apply for a loan.

-2. Work On Improving The Things You Were Rejected For – Once you know the reason for your rejection, you can work on improving it.
-For example, if you lender tells you you were rejected due to a low credit score or a high debt-to-credit ratio, then you can use that information to improve those aspects of your finances.
+• Work On Improving The Things You Were Rejected For – Once you know the reason for your rejection, you can work on improving it.
+For example, if your lender tells you that you were rejected due to a low credit score or a high debt-to-credit ratio, you can use that information to improve those aspects of your finances.

 FAQs On Being Rejected For Credit

-Can I find out If I approve for credit without hurting my credit?
+Can I get approved for credit without hurting my credit score?

-The best you can check if you’ll qualify for a credit product is by checking your own credit and seeing if you meet the lender’s minimum requirements.
-Many lenders also provide free loan quotes or pre-approvals, so you’ll know how much you’ll qualify for before formally applying.
+The best way to check if you’ll qualify for a credit product is by checking your credit and seeing if you meet the lender’s minimum requirements.
+You can check your credit for free using Loans Canada’s CompareHub tool.
+Many lenders also provide free loan quotes or pre-approvals, so you’ll know how much you qualify for before formally applying.

-If being approved affects your credit score why doesn’t being denied?
+If being approved affects your credit, why doesn’t being denied do the same?

-The simple act of being approved for credit doesn’t affect your credit score.
-The approval or denial isn’t what impacts the score.
-If you’re approved, what actually impacts your score isn’t the fact that you received credit, it’s how well you manage the new debt and meet your monthly obligations.
+The simple act of being approved (or denied) for credit doesn’t affect your credit scores.
+If you’re approved, what actually impacts your scores isn’t the fact that you received credit, but how well you manage the new debt and meet your monthly obligations.

 More From This Author